-- a.
+- 1. a.
 Time.
-Any Bidder who has submitted a Bid to the Commission and who is adversely affected by the Commission's Contract award to another Bidder has seven (7) Days after issuance of the notice of intent to award the Contract, unless a different protest period is provided in the Solicitation Documents, to submit a written protest of the award to the Commission.
-The Commission shall not consider a protest submitted after the time period established in this Rule or such different period as provided in the Bid Documents. - b.
+Any Bidder who has submitted a Bid to the Commission and who is adversely affected by the Commission's Contract award to another Bidder has seven (7) Days after issuance of the notice Notice of intent Intent Intent Intent Intent Intent to <a href="mailto:award Award the Contract, unless a different protest period is provided in the Solicitation Documents, to submit a written protest of the award to the Commission.
+If a <a href="Motice of Intent to Award is not issued, a protest following the same criteria above, must be submitted seven (7) days after contract award.
+The Commission shall not consider a protest submitted after the time period established in this Rule or such different period as provided in the Bid Documents. - 2. b.
 Grounds for Protest.
 The Bidder's written protest shall specify the grounds upon which the protest is based.
-A Bidder is adversely affected only if the Bidder is eligible for award of the Contract and is next in line for award, i.e., the protesting Bidder shall claim that all lower Bidders or higher scored Proposers are ineligible for award because their offers were nonresponsive or that the Commission committed a material violation of a provision in the Bid Documents or of an applicable statute, and that the protesting Bidder was adversely affected. - c.
-Protests not asserted or not properly asserted under the requirements of Item a and b above shall be deemed waived by the protester. - d.
+A Bidder is adversely affected only if the Bidder is eligible for award of the Contract and is next in line for award, i.e., the protesting Bidder shall claim that all lower Bidders or higher scored Proposers are ineligible for award because their offers were nonresponsive or that the Commission committed a material violation of a provision in the Bid

+Documents or of an applicable statute, and that the protesting Bidder was adversely affected.

+- e.-Protests not asserted or not properly asserted under the requirements of Items 1. and b2. above shall be deemed waived by the protester. - 3. d.
 Authority to Resolve Protests.
-The Purchasing Manager has the authority to settle or resolve a written protest submitted in accordance with the requirements of this Rule. - e.
+The Purchasing Manager has the authority to settle or resolve a written protest submitted in accordance with the requirements of this Rule. - 4. e.
 Decision.
-If a protest is not settled, the Purchasing Manager shall issue a written decision on the protest.
+If a protest is not settled, the Purchasing Manager shall issue a written decision on the protest. - 5. f.

-Part 2 - Public Contracts Page 49 of 73 f.
 Appeal of Decision.
 An appeal of the decision by the Purchasing Manager shall be submitted to the Executive Director.
 The appeal shall be in writing and shall be received by the Commission within seven (7) Days of the issuance of the decision.
 The appeal shall identify the award in question and specifically outline the reason for the appeal.
 The written decision of the Executive Director regarding an appeal is final.
 Judicial review of this decision will be available to the extent provided by statute.
 The Bidder shall exhaust all avenues of administrative review before pursuing judicial review.

+EE.
 26. Contract Award.